Welcome to today's edition of the Rush 24-7 podcast.

 We're still working on it.

-I'm still putting together show prep things, and I'm I'm close.
+I'm still putting together show prep things.

-I think I got about an hour and a half worth of stuff here that would not that uh would mention well, yeah, we could if we waited during the football season, we could certainly do it.
+I think I got about an hour and a half worth of stuff here that would not, that would mention, well, yeah, we could, if we waited during the football season, we could certainly do it on a Friday prior to, say, the opening of the NFL season.

-At any rate, I have to play a couple sound bites.
+At any rate, I have to play a couple soundbites.

 So one soundbite here to start.

-First of all that I'm outside.
+First of all, that I'm outside.

-And when you're up there in the team, and you're hacking away and hitting some terrible shot, and your friends are laughing at you.
+And when you're out there in the team and you're hacking away and hitting some terrible shot and your friends are laughing at you, you know, it feels as if, you know, you're out of the container.

-Now, this is this is incredible.
+Now, this is incredible.

 And that's what I was doing Monday or Tuesday, Monday and Tuesday.